 New York Life Insurance Company: Best for long-term stability

 If you want an insurance company that can withstand the tests of time, New York Life is for you.
-Founded in 1841, the company carries an AA+ rating from Standard & Poor’s — the second-highest rating available.
-If you choose New York Life as the issuer for your annuity, you can trust its stable track record over nearly 180 years to protect your retirement savings.
+Founded in 1841, the company carries an AA+ rating from Standard & Poor’s — one of the highest categories.
+If you choose New York Life as the issuer for your annuity, you can rely on its strong financial strength, and you should always verify the latest ratings and outlooks directly with the agencies (A.M.
+Best; S&P Global Ratings definitions; Moody’s; Fitch).